finbourne/lusid-sdk-java/sdk/docs/CalendarsApi.md

     CalendarsApi apiInstance = new CalendarsApi(defaultClient);
     String scope = "scope_example"; // String | Scope of the calendars
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The AsAt datetime at which to retrieve the calendars String page = "page_example"; // String | The pagination token to use to continue listing calendars from a previous call to list calendars.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields   must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Calendar\" domain to decorate onto the calendar,    These take the format {domain}/{scope}/{code} e.g. \"Calendar/System/Name\".
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      PagedResourceListOfCalendar result = apiInstance.listCalendarsInScope(scope, asAt, page, start, limit, propertyKeys, filter);
+      PagedResourceListOfCalendar result = apiInstance.listCalendarsInScope(scope)
+            .asAt(asAt)
+            .page(page)
+            .start(start)
+            .limit(limit)
+            .propertyKeys(propertyKeys)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CalendarsApi#listCalendarsInScope");